massgravel/massgrave.dev/index.md

 ### Method 1 - PowerShell

+(Recommended)

--   On Windows 10/11, right-click on the windows start menu and select PowerShell or Terminal (Not CMD).
+-   On Windows 8.1/10/11, right-click on the windows start menu and select PowerShell or Terminal (Not CMD).
 -   Copy-paste the below code and press enter\
     `irm https://massgrave.dev/get | iex`
 -   You will see the activation options, and follow onscreen instructions.